dynatrace-ace/perform2021-vhot-monaco/box/repo/monaco/exercise-two/Readme.md

 ## Step 3 - View results in Dynatrace

 As a last step, go to your Dynatrace environment and verify that Monaco created all the configurations as described in the two Monaco projects.

+## Step 4 - Change configuration and re-apply

+Take one of the configuration items that were created and make a change in the JSON file (apart from the name!).
+Re-run the pipeline and see the changes taking effect in Dynatrace.

 That concludes this lab.